 On September 7, 2021, the Company closed a private placement raising \$1,446,250 in gross proceeds through the issuance of 14,875,000 units comprising 3,625,000 common share units priced at \$0.08, 5,000,000 flow-through share units priced at \$0.10, and 6,250,000 charity flow-through share units at \$0.105.
 Each unit comprised one common share, and in the case of the flow-through and charity flow-through units, one flow-through share, and one-half of one common share purchase warrant.
-Each whole warrant entitles the holder to purchase one additional common share in the capital of the Company for a period of 18 months from the date of closing of the private placement, at a purchase price of \$0.15 per common share, provided, however that if the closing price of the common shares on the TSX-V is greater than \$0.20 for 20 or more consecutive trading days, the warrants will be accelerated and will expire on the 30th business day following the date of such notice.
-In connection with the private placement, the Company paid finders' fees of \$26,340 in cash and issued 295,500 compensation warrants exercisable into common shares of the Company at \$0.15 for a period of 18 months from the closing of the private placement.
+Each whole warrant entitles the holder to purchase one additional common share in the capital of the Company until March 7, 2023, at a purchase price of \$0.15 per common share, provided, however that if the closing price of the common shares on the TSX-V is greater than \$0.20 for 20 or more consecutive trading days, the warrants will be accelerated and will expire on the 30th business day following the date of such notice.
+In connection with the private placement, the Company paid finders' fees of \$26,340 in cash and issued 295,500 compensation warrants exercisable into common shares of the Company on the same terms as subscribers to the private placement.